 To initiate a full stable stall, apply both brakes to maximum arm extension.
+If possible grasp the seat of your harness to assist keeping your arms locked.
 The pilot will swing back under the canopy and finally the canopy will stabilize to a full stall.
 Once in a stable stall, the exercise can be completed.
 Release the brakes just a little and let the glider fill until it regains shape.
-Then release the brakes fully and your PICA will return to normal flight.
+Then release the brakes fully and your glider will return to normal flight.